 Acknowledge applause.
-In my experience, even the worst reading ends with polite applause.
+In my experience, even the disastrous readings end with polite applause.
 Many end with enthusiastic applause.
 Either way, smile and make eye contact with the people who are clapping.

 Take questions.
 If there’s opportunity, invite questions from the audience.
-It’s useful to prime a friend with an easy question to start.
+It’s useful to prime a friend with a simple question to start.

 Don’t engage with ‘crazies’.
-People who’ve read your novel sometimes feel that they have some kind of relationship with you.
-Occasionally, they feel that there’s something ‘wrong’ with your work that they need to explain to you at great length.
+People who’ve read your stories sometimes feel that they have some kind of relationship with you.
+Occasionally, they feel that there’s something ‘wrong’ with your work, and they need to explain why to you at great length.
 It’s not your job to counsel them.
-If someone wants to argue over minutiae, monopolise your time or makes you feel uncomfortable then saying something like ‘Sorry, but I really have to talk to the other attendees’ is a good way out.
+If someone wants to argue over minutiae, monopolise your time or makes you feel uncomfortable, then saying something like ‘Sorry, but I really have to talk to the other attendees’ is a good way out.

 Learn From Your Experience

-Don’t forget to note what went right too.
-Congratulate yourself and remember to do those things in future.
+Don’t forget to note what went right, too.
+Congratulate yourself and remember to do those things in the future.